krahets/hello-algo/en/docs/chapter_array_and_linkedlist/ram_and_cache.md

 </div>

-We can imagine the computer storage system as a pyramid structure shown in the Figure 4-9 .
+We can imagine the computer storage system as a pyramid structure shown in Figure 4-9.
 The storage devices closer to the top of the pyramid are faster, have smaller capacity, and are more costly.
 This multi-level design is not accidental, but the result of careful consideration by computer scientists and engineers.

 - **Hard disks are difficult to replace with memory**.
 Firstly, data in memory is lost after power off, making it unsuitable for long-term data storage; secondly, the cost of memory is dozens of times that of hard disks, making it difficult to popularize in the consumer market.
 - **It is difficult for caches to have both large capacity and high speed**.
 As the capacity of L1, L2, L3 caches gradually increases, their physical size becomes larger, increasing the physical distance from the CPU core, leading to increased data transfer time and higher element access latency.
 Under current technology, a multi-level cache structure is the best balance between capacity, speed, and cost.